GeorgeHigham/Intraday-Trading/README.md

 <img src="visualisations/Moving Average Crossover Trading.png" alt="alt text" width="700" height="500">

 ### Mean Reversion Strategy
 This strategy is based on the logic that short-term fluctuations in prices will tend to revert back to the historical average price.
-For this stocks were bought once prices dropped under a threshold below this historical average and sold once they rose over the same level above that threshold.
+For this stocks were bought once prices dropped under a threshold below this historical average and sold once they rose over the same threshold above the historical price.
 The threshold was based of historical deviations in prices.

 <img src="visualisations/Mean Reversion Trading.png" alt="alt text" width="700" height="500">